 How You Can Take Him: Since he's a fungus freak drop a few "magic mushrooms" (of the hallucinogenic kind) in front of him and tell him they're some new power-up.
 Once he gobbles them up wait until the psychedelic effects kick in and bonk him on the cabeza.
 If we're being honest here... there isn't a single "hero" in the Nintendo pantheon that you can't take out with a good pair of steel toed boots and a sturdy bat.
 Right?

 Max Payne has been through a lot of... pain (sorry, we had to) in his life, and we feel bad for putting him on this list, but just look at him.
 Is that a Clint Eastwood scowl... or is he constipated?

-Strengths: Since Max is a former NYPD cop and "renegade" DEA agent he's been extensively trained to handle firearms and knows hand to hand combat.
-He also possess the super power known as "Bullet Time", which he uses with great effectiveness.
+Strengths: Since Max is a former NYPD cop and "renegade" DEA agent he's been extensively trained to handle firearms and knows hand-to-hand combat.
+He also possesses the superpower known as "Bullet Time", which he uses with great effectiveness.
 Sounds like someone you simply don't want to mess with, right?

 Weaknesses: He's addicted to alcohol and pain killers, and is still haunted by the ghosts from his past.
 Max has been shot so many times there probably isn't a square inch of his body that hasn't been hit, so he's all kinds of mentally and physically beat to hell.

 How You Can Take Him: Give him a fifth of Jack Daniels and a bottle of Percocet.
 Sit him down in front of an episode of The Mentalist... and walk away.
 He'll beat himself up for you.

 What can we say about this cute, mischievous "boy" made of sackcloth, fluff, and ice cream (yes, ice cream) that inhabits Little Big Planet?